icerpc/icerpc-docs/pages/getting-started/raising-the-bar/modular-rpc-for-quic.md

 to customize these pipelines.

 Since all this functionality is optional and not hard-coded in IceRPC, you can choose exactly the behavior you want.
-For example, you don't need the Compress interceptor if you're not compressing anything: if you don't install this interceptor, there is no compression code at all.
+For example, you don't need the Compressor interceptor if you're not compressing anything: if you don't install this interceptor, there is no compression code at all.
 Less code means simpler logic, fewer dependencies, faster execution and fewer bugs.